svanpoeck/elasticsearch-concatenation-token-filter/README.md

 git clone https://github.com/ryohashimoto/elasticsearch-concatenation-token-filter.git
 ```

-To check out the tag for Elasticsearch 6.5.0
+To check out the tag for Elasticsearch 6.8.0

 ```
-git checkout 6.5.0.1
+git checkout --tag 6.8.0
 ```

 To create the package.